 Upon enrollment in PSYC 6391, 6292, and 6393 for clinical students, students shall be granted clinical privileges.
 These privileges mean that they are permitted to engage in clinical psychological activities as directed by, and under the supervision of, the faculty members and licensed psychologists involved in their training.
-To maintain these privileges, students must be enrolled in one of these courses and continue to demonstrate a level of clinical competence appropriate to their level of training and development.
+To maintain these privileges, students must be enrolled in one of these practicum courses and continue to demonstrate a level of clinical competence appropriate to their level of training and development.
+The university provides liability insurance to students ONLY when they are enrolled in practicum; Texas law prohibits students from "practicing psychology" if they are not enrolled in official practicum courses.